 Sober Grid was founded to provide a sober community that could be accessed anytime, anywhere.

 Today, it is a platform full of evidence-based tools to help anyone find and maintain their path to sobriety while avoiding traditional barriers to accessing support.

 Some join to get support, others to give it.
-Each free download, post, and connection create an opportunity to stay sober while helping others do the same.
+Each free download, post, and connection creates an opportunity to strengthen one’s personal resolve while helping others do the same.

 Who's been talking about Sober Grid?

 "Mann believes that the app will be especially useful during the holidays, as festivities provide strong temptation.
 The app includes a button labeled “Burning Desire,” to allow a user to alert other users in the vicinity that they need help when temptation arises."
 Read more.

 "Beau Mann, the chief executive and a founder of a new app called Sober Grid, says that for some users, joining this social network could be a matter of life and death.
 “It sounds somewhat dramatic, but it’s realistic,” Mr. Mann said.
 “Some people, their life is dependent on their sobriety.
 So that need to connect is how people get and maintain sobriety.”
 Read more.

 "Some argue that technology makes us less social...
 Sober Grid, a new app, is changing that – they’re using that technology to connect sober friends and create a recovery community."
 Read more.